All Episodes

 It doesn't stick to glass, doesn't stick to wood, and we know it doesn't stick to us.

-And that's what led me down this whole path with ingredients, because when you look at the ingredients, there's nothing in the declared ingredients that could ever lead the body to becoming magnetic, because in those declared ingredients, it's sugars, fats, salts, and water.
+Because when you look at the ingredients, there's nothing in the declared ingredients that could ever lead the body to becoming magnetic.

-They there's nothing there that could be magnetic, which means there's an undisclosed ingredient, or what I'd now more likely described as an undisclosed technology.
+There's nothing there that could be magnetic, which means there's an undisclosed ingredient, or what I'd now more likely described as an undisclosed technology.

 Okay.

-Um I never tried the magnet trick.
+I never tried the magnet trick.

 I didn't get the death jab.

-So presumably that or would my previous jabs have made me magnetic, do you think?
+So, presumably, or would my previous jabs have made me magnetic, do you think?

-No, it's just from what we could work out, it was just the COVID-19 mRNA jabs, specifically moderna and pfizer.
+No, it's just from what we could work out, it was just the COVID-19 mRNA jabs, specifically Moderna and Pfizer.

 Okay.

-And is it is it uh is the magnet test unfailing?
+And is the magnet test unfailing?

-Um you mean is it's not working anymore?
+You mean is it not working anymore?

 No, no.